UI5-TypeScript

 What is TypeScript about?

 TypeScript is an extension of JavaScript for providing type information and helps by error detection through type checking and by providing code assist in many supporting code editors (code completion, inline documentation,…).
-Browsers cannot execute TypeScript directly, a transpilation step is needed.
+Browsers cannot execute TypeScript directly, a transpilation step to JavaScript is needed, which basically strips away the type information.

 What is the overall approach for using TypeScript in UI5 applications?

 The UI5 team publishes type definition files describing all the UI5 APIs and types.
-With the help of these definitions, the TypeScript tools can do their job and support writing UI5 apps in TypeScript (and even JavaScript).
+With the help of these definitions, the TypeScript compiler and the editors can do their job and support writing UI5 apps in TypeScript (and even JavaScript).
 The “typescript” branch of the “ui5-cap-event-app” project gives an overview on UI5 code written in TypeScript, typical traps and topics like debugging.

 How to set up a new UI5 app for TypeScript development?

 By adding TypeScript and the UI5 type definitions as dev dependencies and setting up the transpilation step.
-This can be done in few minutes.
-The “ui5-typescript-helloworld” project can serve as copy template and provides a detailed step-by-step guide for setting up a TypeScript project.
+The fastest way to get started are two Yeoman-/easy-ui5-based TypeScript app templates:

 How can I get an end-to-end hands-on impression of creating and developing a UI5 app in TypeScript?

-There is a 1-2-hours tutorial, starting from scratch using an app template, extending the resulting app, and also covering advanced topics later on, like control development and integrating third-party libraries from npm.
+There is a 2-hours tutorial, starting from scratch using an app template, extending the resulting app, and covering further topics later on, like control development, integrating third-party libraries from npm, and testing.

 How to convert an existing UI5 app to TypeScript?

-By doing most of the basic setup for TypeScript projects mentioned in the previous section and then following the four conversion steps briefly explained here.
+By doing most of the basic setup for TypeScript projects mentioned above and then following the four conversion steps briefly explained here.
 The detailed explanation how to enhance JavaScript applications with type information will also help because the process of tightening the checks and then fixing the resulting issues is the same - just use real TypeScript syntax instead of the JSDoc comments used in that guide!

 How to develop custom controls in TypeScript?